hero-how-to-apply-walbrook_hnrbbw

 We strive to support students to succeed, whatever your background, and we encourage you to contact us to explore your options if you don’t meet the academic requirements.

-3. Complete your degree application
+3. Apply for your degree

 Ready?
 Great!
-Simply hit ‘Apply now’ and start your online application.
+Simply hit ‘Apply now’.

 Stuck or have questions?
 No problem – contact us for help.

-Applying for a student loan?
-Apply now to avoid delays
+• Applying for a student loan?

 If you’re planning to fund your degree with a student loan, we recommend applying for your loan at the same time as your Walbrook degree application.
-Why?
-It can take up to 6 to 8 weeks for your loan to be approved and funding to be processed.
+You’ll need to pay for your first module up front to start your course.
+But starting both applications together can help make sure your funding is in place once your degree has started.

-Starting both applications together can help make sure your funding is in place once your degree has started.
 Have questions about UK student loans?
 See our guide to UK Student Finance.

 4. Upload your documents

 If you didn’t upload proof of eligibility to study as part of your online application, you’ll need to do this now.
-The documents you'll be asked to upload will vary depending on your:
+To upload documents after you’ve submitted your application, simply log in to our online application portal and select "Upload Documents”.

-previous academic experience
+• previous academic experience

-previous work experience
+• previous work experience

 Once your documents are received, our Admissions team will review everything to confirm your eligibility.
-Depending on what you’ve submitted, you’ll receive either a conditional offer with steps to complete, or an unconditional offer confirming your place.

-Documents required for admissionIf you're unsure what documents to upload, reach out to our Enrolment Advisor team who are on hand to support you.
+Take a look below at the documents we may ask for.
+If you're unsure what documents to upload, reach out to our Enrolment Advisor team who are on hand to support you.

-What happens after you submit your application?
+What happens after you submit your application and documents?

 Once we’ve reviewed your application, you’ll receive an outcome by email.
 You’ll either be offered a place — conditionally, if we need more details, or unconditionally, if we can confirm your eligibility straight away.
 If we’re unable to offer you a place, we’ll let you know why and share your next steps.

-Receive your conditional offer
+• Receive your conditional offer

 Once you've submitted your application, our Admissions team will review the information you've provided.
 If you're eligible to study with us but haven’t yet uploaded all required documents, you’ll receive a conditional offer by email.